ropensci/partialling.out/.github/contributing.md

 ## Code of Conduct

-Please note that the partialling.out project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By contributing to this project you agree to abide by its terms.
+Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
+By contributing to this project, you agree to abide by its terms.